Altitude Control Technologies cures altitude-related health problems

 Recommended Stories For You

-In places such as Vail, Aspen and Summit County, there's about 30 percent less oxygen than at sea level.
+In places such as Vail, Aspen and Summit County, it is said that there's about 30 percent less oxygen than at sea level.
 That's because there's less air pressure to hold in oxygen, Kutt said.

 "If you live here, you won't get altitude sick because you've acclimatized.
-But, if you come from sea level and you come quickly, 35 (percent) to 40 percent of people will suffer symptoms of altitude sickness — headache, stomach upset, insomnia — something like that," he said.
+But if you come from sea level and you come quickly, 35 (percent) to 40 percent of people will suffer symptoms of altitude sickness — headache, stomach upset, insomnia — something like that," Kutt said.

-The solution really is simple, he said.
+The solution really is simple, Kutt said.
 They increase the amount of oxygen to simulate 1,700 feet — that's the magic altitude — usually in a few bedrooms.
-You sleep at that simulated altitude, and it interrupts the oxygen cycle.
+You sleep at that simulated altitude, and it aims to interrupt the oxygen cycle.
 You and your guests will be fine.

 "All they need to do is sleep in this environment.
 We're interrupting the low-oxygen environment of the mountains with a higher-oxygen environment," Kutt said.

-You can perform better, recover better from skiing and hiking and improve mental performance, he said.
+Kutt said you can perform better, recover better from skiing and hiking and improve mental performance.

-They soon installed one for a guy who ran the Harvard Endowment and a hedge fund and had built a beautiful home.
-Every time they came up, they got sick — stomach disorders and couldn't sleep.
+They installed one for a man who ran the Harvard Endowment and a hedge fund and built a beautiful home.
+Every time he came up, he got sick — stomach disorders and couldn't sleep.

 "People will say to themselves, 'I went to the mountains and was sick.
 If I go to the Caribbean, I won't be.'
 We can solve that," Kutt said.